Espresso Martini Keg | Recipe & Step-By-Step Instructions | iKegger

 In a 2L keg that is 500ml of each liquid with one of our trays of ice (200ml).

-You can increase or decrease the volume you make in a batch so long as you keep the ratios the same (eg 250ml of each liquid and half a tray of ice).
+- You can increase or decrease the volume you make in a batch just maintain ratios the same or similar.

 Nitrous oxide has much more gas per bulb (8g) than pure nitrogen (2g) and also absorbs more easily into liquid, but in our experiments the foam is more affected by alcohol content.

-- You can end up using a lot less bulbs if you use nitrous oxide instead of pure nitrogen in nitro coffee / lower alcohol content cocktails or if you use a combination of pure nitrogen and nitrous oxide but it's a matter of experimenting to get the outcome you want.
+- You use a lot less bulbs if you use nitrous oxide instead of pure nitrogen in nitro coffee / lower alcohol content cocktails or if you use a combination of pure nitrogen and nitrous oxide but it's a matter of experimenting to get the outcome you want.

 For events, businesses and parties where you will be going through larger quantities of nitro infused liquid we also have disposable gas bottles that hold the equivalent of 140 of the bulbs and just need an adapter to attach to the iKegger 2.0 mini regulator.